ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 ## Tools-and-libraries
-SQL(SNOWFLAKE) and Tableau were used for data analysis and visualization
+SQL(SNOWFLAKE) and Tableau were used for data analysis and visualization.

 ## Data-analysis
 1. From the raw data shared above, the following metrics were aggregated.
 MRR refers to monthly recurring revenue.